ARMmbed/mbed-os-example-cellular/README.md

 ### Selecting socket type (TCP or UDP)

-You can choose which socket type the application should use, e.g.,
+You can choose which socket type the application should use.
+For example:

 ```json